Discrimination against transgender men: Assault and murder of Brandon Teena

 Brandon Teena was a trans man who was raped and murdered in December 1993 in Humboldt, Nebraska.
 His death, alongside two of his friends, Phillip DeVine and Lisa Lambert, is thought to be a hate crime motivated by his status as a transgender man.
-His murderers, Marvin Nissen and John Lotter forced Teena to remove his trousers at a Christmas party to prove to Teena's partner that he had a vulva.
+His murderers, Marvin Nissen and John Lotter, forced Teena to remove his trousers at a Christmas party to prove to Teena's partner that he had a vulva.
 Nissen and Lotter then forced Teena into a car and drove to a meat packing plant in Richardson County, where they beat and raped him.
 They then took him to Nissen's home and forced him to shower.
 Teena escaped from the bathroom window and sought refuge at Tisdel's house.
 Tisdel convinced Teena to file a report to the police despite Teena's fear of reprisals, as Nissen and Lotter had threatened they would "silence him permanently" if he did.

 A rape kit was administered to Teena after he sought care at a local hospital, but it was subsequently lost.
 Later, Sheriff Charles B. Laux, focused in his interview on Teena's status as a transgender man, and Teena refused to answer some questions, finding them "rude and unnecessary".
 Nissen and Lotter learned of Teena's police report and began to search for him.
 Before they found him however, they were taken in for questioning.
-However, Sheriff Laux refused to arrest them, stating "What kind of a person was she?
-The first few times we arrested her she was putting herself off as a guy." in defence of his refusal to arrest Nissen and Lotter.
+However, Sheriff Laux refused to arrest them, stating, "What kind of a person was she?
+The first few times we arrested her, she was putting herself off as a guy." in defence of his refusal to arrest Nissen and Lotter.

-On 31 December 1993 Nissen and Lotter broke into the home of Lisa Lambert, where Teena was hiding.
+On 31 December 1993, Nissen and Lotter broke into the home of Lisa Lambert, where Teena was hiding.
 They subsequently killed every adult in the house, including Teena, Lambert and Phillip DeVine.

 Teena is buried in Lincoln Memorial Cemetery, in Lincoln, Nebraska.

 Media coverage

 The media coverage of Teena's death is somewhat controversial.
 Some scholars have pointed out the inaccuracies of subsequent film adaptations of the events leading up to Teena's murder in 1993.
 Televised coverage also drew criticism, after Saturday Night Live cast member Norm MacDonald remarked "Now, this might strike some viewers as harsh, but I believe everyone involved in this story should die." during the program's 400th episode broadcast on 24 February 1996.
-This was received negatively by many in the trans community and lesbian community, who viewed the comments as inflammatory towards transmasculine people.
+This was received negatively by many in the trans community and the lesbian community, who viewed the comments as inflammatory towards transmasculine people.